clauub/CatApp/README.md

 # CatApp
-A simple app with cat breeds using https://thecatapi.com/
+A simple app with cat breeds using https://thecatapi.com/ API

 **Some of the libraries used for this app were:**